 the service they provided to them.

-what will happen in various scenarios.
+will happen in various scenarios.

 If they do not offer a free consultation or refuse to give you a written